ericz0u/Testing/README.md

 # FineTuning
 Me learning how to fine tune models, doing a couple goofy projects and recording them here as a kind of study log.

+###6/5/24
+Fine-tuned a BERT model to classify IMDB reviews as positive or negative following a HF guide.
+The process was a lot more straightforward that I had expected.

 ### 6/4/24